 As a tropical nation with a generally consistent climate throughout the year, the weather is split into two seasons: rainy and dry.
 And the temperature may vary depending on the island of interest.

 The dry season lasts from May to September, while the rainy season lasts from October to April.
-We recommend visiting the country during May and September.
+We recommend visiting the country during the dry season, May to September.
 The downpours endure a few hours rather than all day during this time.

 Some of the big creatures found in Asia may be found on a few Indonesian islands, although in limited numbers.
 Tigers and leopards are becoming more uncommon, although they may still be spotted in Sumatra.
 Leopards may also be seen in Java’s Ujung Kuton National Park.
 This national park is also home to the one-horned Javan rhinoceros, a nearly extinct species.
 Again in limited numbers, elephants may be seen in the wild in Sumatra and Way Kambas National Park.
 Some have also been seen in Kalimantan’s northeastern region.
 Papua is the only area of Indonesia where any marsupial species may be found.
 There are tree-kangaroos, bandicoots, and ring-tailed possums, as do certain Australian reptiles such as crocodiles and frilled lizards.